millienyts/holbertonschool-printf/README.md

 _printf.c -  manages the array that encompasses all the format specifiers, and it also serves as the starting point for the execution of the function.

-functions.c - This is the location where we have organized all the auxiliary functions utilized throughout our code.
+functions.c - This is the location where we have organized all the auxiliary functions utilized throughout our code

 main.h - The header file we used that serves as a repository for our prototypes and includes declarations for both our struct and the standard libraries utilized.